Huygens' clocks at the microscale

-Despite its ubiquity, the investigation of synchronization at the microscale, where population variability and noise exist, remains challenging by lack of model systems.
-Experiments at such scale have been carried out using optically driven, yet phase-free colloids, in the sense that their oscillatory dynamics emerge from mutual interactions rather than being imposed by the external drive~\cite{damet2012hydrodynamically,juniper2017dynamic,bruot2011noise,bruot2012driving,kotar2010hydrodynamic}.
-An alternative has been the use of beating flagella, a much more complex model system \cite{10.1073/pnas.1300895110, eLife.Brumley.2014}.
-In this work, we leverage tools of active matter to devise colloidal clocks and study the synchronization of oscillators at the microscale.
+The investigation of synchronization at the microscale, where population variability and noise exist, remains challenging.
+Extensive studies with {\it Chlamydomonas} algae as model system have shown complex dynamics of synchronization arising from noise, including synchronization and slips from beating flagella with hydrodynamic coupling~\cite{polin2009chlamydomonas, eLife.Brumley.2014, Goldstein:2009du, Goldstein2011, Leptos2013}.
+Experiments with minimal, synthetic systems have however been limited to optically driven, phase-free colloids also coupled hydrodynamically~\cite{damet2012hydrodynamically,juniper2017dynamic,bruot2011noise,bruot2012driving,kotar2010hydrodynamic}.
+In this work, we leverage tools of active matter to devise colloidal clocks and study the synchronization of autonomous oscillators at the microscale and coupled chemically rather than hydrodynamically.
 The clocks are assembled from an active self-propelled particle (the ``hand'') revolving around a passive sphere.
 They are autonomous and phase-free, the hand rotating in the absence of external drive.
 They exhibit fluctuations in the hand motion and natural frequency polydispersity.